-Full year / 20 credits Optional COMPULSORY/OPTIONAL Optional Stage 1 Mathematics (any) PRE-REQUISITES Stage 1 General Mathematics or Stage 1 Mathematics Methods
+Full year / 20 credits LENGTH OF COURSE Full year / 20 credits Optional COMPULSORY/OPTIONAL Optional Stage 1 Mathematics (any) PRE-REQUISITES Stage 1 General Mathematics or Stage 1 Mathematics Methods

 Essential Mathematics offers Senior Years students the opportunity to extend their mathematical skills in ways that apply to practical problem-solving in everyday and workplace contexts.
 In Essential Mathematics there is an emphasis on developing the students' computational skills and expanding their ability to apply mathematical skills in flexible and resourceful ways.